Langmans/showrss-php/cache/readme.md

-tis directory holds cache files.
+this directory holds cache files.